U.S. jumps into pea market | The Western Producer

 Demand from China was already starting to falter prior to the news of the short crop in North America.
 Peas were being priced out of feed rations.

-Penner is forecasting a 1.4 million tonne export program to China, down from slightly more than 2.5 million tonnes last year, a year where China took 72 percent of Canada's exports.
+Penner is forecasting a 1.4 million tonne export program to China, down from slightly more than 2.5 million tonnes last year, a year when China took 72 percent of Canada’s exports.

 Kevin Price, senior export trader with Parrish & Heimbecker, said that sounds about right.
 China has already contracted about 600,000 tonnes, which will be enough to last through the end of December.